jmccarrell/public-notes/python-virtualenv-notes.md

 package home:
 http://pypi.python.org/pypi/distribute

-Notes from the docs page: {
+## Notes from the distribute docs page

 Distribute is a fork of the Setuptools project.

 Distribute is intended to replace Setuptools as the standard method for working with